NBC 5 was founded in September 1948 as WBAP-TV, Texas’ first television station. In 2023, we celebrate 75 years of local broadcasting.

 In 1964, WBAP-TV News received the top national Sigma Delta Chi television news award and bronze medallion for its coverage of President Kennedy's visit to Texas in 1963.
 Before the year was out, the station's coverage of the assassination was selected for the first honors by both the Dallas Press Club and the RTNDA, giving the station a clean sweep of major television news awards during 1964.

 The station set another landmark in 1966, becoming the first station in Texas to feature all-color news film, on June 16.
-Four years late, in February 1970, WBAP News began producing Texas '70s, a monthly 30-minute news magazine which was the first local TV news magazine.
+Four years later, in February 1970, WBAP News began producing Texas '70s, a monthly 30-minute news magazine that was the first local TV news magazine.
 Reporters and cameramen traveled the entire Lone Star State to film segments for the program.

 A landmark day in WBAP history was made on November 8, 1974.
 The television station and the newspaper departed from their common roots as institutions founded by Amon G. Carter Sr. when WBAP was sold to LIN Broadcasting and the Star-Telegram was sold to Capital Cities Communications.
 WBAP-TV became known as KXAS-TV.